NET WORTH: $13.4 billion

 FUNDING AREAS: Environment, Education, Science and Technology

-OVERVIEW: Eric Schmidt believes that leaders still matter, and he has taken a leadership approach to giving, attempting to use his technological expertise and vision to solve many of the world's problems.
-Along with his wife, Wendy, Schmidt founded the Schmidt Family Foundation, which focuses on the environment, education, and sustainable development.
+OVERVIEW: Eric Schmidt takes a leadership approach to grantmaking and seeks to use his technological expertise and vision to solve many of the world's problems.
+Along with his wife, Wendy, Schmidt founded the Schmidt Family Foundation, which prioritizes the environment, education, and sustainable development.

-BACKGROUND: Eric Schmidt grew up outside Washington, D.C., and studied electrical engineering at Princeton University, and then the University of California at Berkeley.
+BACKGROUND: Eric Schmidt grew up outside Washington, D.C., and studied electrical engineering at Princeton University and the University of California at Berkeley.
 After receiving a Ph.D., he held technical positions at companies including Bell Labs, Xerox, Sun Microsystems and Novell, before becoming the CEO of Google in 2001.
-He's also served on the board of Apple.
+He has also served on the board of Apple.

 ENVIRONMENT: One of the foundation's signature programs is the 11th Hour Project.
-Run by his wife Wendy, this program works on "connecting organizations with good information on how to develop a more responsible relationship with the world's water, energy, and food resources."
+Run by Wendy Schmidt, this program works on "connecting organizations with good information on how to develop a more responsible relationship with the world's water, energy, and food resources."
 The 11th Hour Project has three programs under it: 1.
-The Energy Program focuses on reducing reliance on fossil fuels and accelerating the production and adoption of renewable energy.
-2. The Ecological Agriculture Program focuses on "reforming animal agriculture, building regional food systems and long-term movement building."
-3. The Human Rights Program emphasizes protecting communities’ access to and enjoyment of the natural resources they rely on for their survival, and "promotes development that is socially and environmentally sustainable."
+The Energy Program seeks to reduce reliance on fossil fuels and accelerate the production and adoption of renewable energy.
+2. The Ecological Agriculture Program prioritizes "reforming animal agriculture, building regional food systems and long-term movement building."
+3. The Human Rights Program seeks to protect communities’ access to and enjoyment of the natural resources they rely on for their survival, and to promote “development that is socially and environmentally sustainable."

 In addition, Wendy established the Wendy Schmidt Oil Cleanup X Challenge after the Deepwater Horizon oil spill.
 The couple also runs a separate entity called the Schmidt Ocean Institute, which works to preserve reef habitats and study pollution.
-In 2015, Schmidt's family foundation gave $10 million to the Monterey Bay Aquarium to promote sustainable seafood consumption.
+In 2015, Schmidt's family foundation made grants of around $10 million to the Monterey Bay Aquarium to promote sustainable seafood consumption.